tjunjet/build2022hackathon/README.md

+## Elevator Pitch
+Having trouble deciding how many layers to wear on a cold day?
+Using deep learning, "The Winter Wear-ther Guide" recommends what to wear by formulating relationships between the weather and you!

 ## Inspiration
 Pittsburgh's weather is really erratic in the winter and deciding what to wear is really tough!
 As students living in Pittsburgh we really wanted to find out what to wear based on current weather conditions in winter and we came up with this app to do so!